mada360/Chrono-Lux/Final Report/Sections/DevelopmentStages.md

 Through various factors including my chosen platform, I will be targeting the latest version of the Android platform 25 also known as Nougat with support for devices as old as version 21 known as Lollipop.
 My decision is based on the current version distribution statistics that show over 50% of devices are on versions 21 or higher and as such my target is the majority share.

-Version 19 (KitKat) currently hold a 20% share which is a large portion, however these are older devices that are likely to be from poorer markets and due to the cost of smart-devices it is unlikely for there to be a high demand of support from my app for KitKat.
+Version 19 (KitKat) currently holds a 20% share which is a large portion, however these are older devices that are likely to be from poorer markets and due to the cost of smart-devices it is unlikely for there to be a high demand of support for my app from KitKat users.
 Due to the release and support cycle provided by Google it is also likely for KitKat to be unsupported by the end of the year and as such I feel there are greater benefits to gain from the newer versions in place of using older development features and supporting deprecated code.

 Due to time limitations support will only be provided in English, with the app having no alternative language support.
 From the restrictions and targeted versions I will be focusing on countries that have English as the native speaking language and areas of relative wealth as these are the most likely to have access to the required smart-devices.

 ## Testing

 Often testing is an ongoing aspect of the development life cycle so that as aspects of the application are developed tests and unit testing classes are produced to allow the automation of testing.
-Performing ongoing testing is useful to indicate that code is working correctly and if during development if the automated testing indicates any issues these can be resolved as they occur instead of during feedback or after deployment, both of which increase development cost through having to hunt down bugs and maintain the application during the life time of the application.
+Performing ongoing testing is useful to indicate that code is working correctly and if during development the automated testing indicates any issues these can be resolved as they occur instead of during feedback or after deployment, both of which increase development cost through having to hunt down bugs and maintain the application during the life time of the application.

 ### Tests